cockroachdb/docs/v22.1/admission-control.md

 The transaction start time is used within the priority queue and gives preference to operations with earlier transaction start times.
 For example, within the high priority queue operations with an earlier transaction start time are processed first.

-### Set operation priority for a session
+### Set quality of service level for a session

-<span class="version-tag">New in v22.1</span> To set the priority of work submitted to the different admission control queues on behalf of SQL requests submitted in a session, use the `default_transaction_quality_of_service` [session variable](set-vars.html).
+<span class="version-tag">New in v22.1</span>

+In an overload scenario where CockroachDB cannot service all requests, you can identify which requests should be prioritized.
+This is often referred to as _quality of service_ (QoS).
+Admission control queues work throughout the system.
+To set the quality of service level on the admission control queues on behalf of SQL requests submitted in a session, use the `default_transaction_quality_of_service` [session variable](set-vars.html).
 The valid values are `critical`, `background`, and `regular`.
 Admission control must be enabled for this setting to have an effect.

 To increase the priority of subsequent SQL requests, run: